GitWorktree.org logoGitWorktree.org

 Aspect--skip-worktree--assume-unchanged

-Survives git pull?Yes — Git preserves your local version unless there is an upstream conflictNot guaranteed — Git may unset the flag and overwrite the file
+Survives git pull?Usually — but Git may still overwrite the file if a merge or rebase needs to update itNot guaranteed — Git may unset the flag and overwrite the file

 Survives git checkout?Yes, unless the file has upstream changesMay be reset by Git